google-research-datasets/dices-dataset/350/README.md

 Each row of the dataset represents the collection of ratings by one rater on one conversation, or (rater, conversation) pair.
 The field rater_id indicates the rater and the field item_id indicates the conversation (see description of all fields below).
 Here are a few useful python recipes for viewing the data.

-Load the data into pandas
+Load the data into pandas.
 ```
 import pandas as pd
 df = pd.read_csv("diverse_safety_adversarial_dialog_350.csv")